Mental Health Advocacy In Communities Of Color: BIPOC Mental Health

 Find culturally sensitive and compassionate professional care

-What is BIPOC Mental Health Month?
+What is BIPOC Mental Health Month in America?

 BIPOC Mental Health Month in July honors the mental health of communities of color.
 Initially started by Bebe Moore Campbell, this annual holiday explores how culture, race, and ethnicity play into how people experience the world, how they are treated, and how they can seek support.
 As BIPOC individuals often face barriers to seeking mental healthcare and mental health education, gaps in mental wellness can occur compared to other populations.
 Learning more about BIPOC mental health is one way to celebrate this July and make a difference in your community.

-Barriers BIPOC communities may encounter when seeking mental health resources
+Barriers and stigma BIPOC communities may encounter

 Because of systemic racism and long-standing and ongoing discriminatory practices in the mental health community, along with culturalexpectations, BIPOC community members may struggle to access mental health care as easily as other identity groups.